Proud, a 19-year-old Londoner, set a new Commonwealth and British record of 22.93 seconds in the 50m butterfly.

 The 24-year-old from Southport qualified for Saturday's final in a time of 24.14secs.

-Corrie Scott wins the bronze in the women's 50m breaststoke at the Commonwealth Games.
-Corrie Scott added her name to Scotland's role of honour by winning a bronze in the women's 50m breaststroke
+Chris Walker-Hebborn continued England's successful night in the pool as he won gold in the 100m backstroke Dan Wallace won Scotland's third goal in the pool at the Commonwealth Games by winning the 400m individual medley Corrie Scott added her name to Scotland's role of honour by winning a bronze in the women's 50m breaststroke

 0 Response to "English pair win swimming golds"